The-Binary-Brigade/Binary-Brigade/src/content/blog/Executive Order 0010.md

 description: 'Appointment Of Key Coucil Leaders'
 pubDate: 'Mar 07 2025'
 heroImage: '/blog-placeholder-2.jpg'
-Executive Order 0001: The Total Ban of Hexadecimal
 ---
-Executive Order 0002: Appointment of the Logic Architect and Bit Warden
+Executive Order 0010: Appointment of the Logic Architect and Bit Warden

 Issued by: The Supreme Bit, Leader of the Binary Brigade Effective Date: March 7, 2025